stefanwalther/deploy-docker-swarm/README.md

 # deploy-docker-swarm

-> Deploy scripts for docker-swarm
+> Deploy scripts for docker-swarm to different (cloud-)providers and using differrent tools such as bash, Vagrant, Ansible, Terraform.

 ## Summary
 This repository contains different implementation approaches how to deploy docker-swarm to various environments respectively cloud-providers, using different tooling.